-Have you always wondered how to ferment garlic in brine?
+Have you always wondered how to ferment garlic in a salt brine?
 Fermenting garlic is really easy to do.
 All you need is some good quality ingredients to get started.
-Those ingredients are organic (preferably) garlic, filtered water, and himalayan salt.
-That is basically it.
-In 3 months you can have some wonderful fermented garlic!

 The Pros of Fermented Garlic

-- Enough garlic to fill up your mason jar, leaving 1-2 inches of headspace at the top.
+- 60 cloves garlic (or Enough garlic to fill up your mason jar.
+Leaving 1-2 inches of headspace at the top.)

 - Filtered water